-Hint: Check Data Text Pages
+Hint: Check data text pages

-Don't worry if the initial display of a data map seems to be rubbish, e.g. all one colour.
-The default is usually set to cope with the spread of data over the whole country and the particular section of this displayed initially for you may not look all that sensible.
+Don't worry if the initial display of a data map seems to be rubbish, for example, all the same colour.
+The default is usually set to cope with the spread of data over the whole country and the section of this displayed initially for you may not look all that sensible.
 But if you get a strange map, you can change it immediately to something more meaningful.
-See the section on the LOCAL/NATIONAL options in the next chapter.
+See the section on the LOCAL/NATIONAL options in the next section.